hackforwesternmass/lightupthemap/README.md

 * Then push to Pantheon: `git push origin master` (Note Rick has two remotes: in his case "origin" is Pantheon and "github" is Github.
 In your case "origin" = Github.
 Possible to do: Rick change his local git to rename "origin" to "pantheon" and "github" to "origin".)

-Local setup of the Drupal site
+Local setup of the Drupal site (or see Using Lando for Local Dev Stack below )
 ----
 * Clone the repo to wherever you keep your local sites
 * Create a database and import the database dump (ask Rick Hood if you do not know where that is)